Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Vedreg had never considered himself a scientist.
 He had been a lawyer, a politician and had aspired perhaps in the last fifty years of his life to become a judge.

 To his surprise, the patient analysis of precedent and the picking-apart of events translated well to a certain staid, prosaic kind of science.
-The Humans around him boiled over constantly with ideas, wrote them down, invented experimental procedures, tested their ideas…
+The Humans around him boiled over constantly with ideas, wrote them down, invented experimental procedures, tested their ideas...

 And Vedreg had found a useful role in carefully reading everything they put out, sieving their work for discrepancies, sloppy methods, oversights or alternative explanations.
 Even without any formal scientific training he had the patience and focus to pore over every word of a paper and perform the peripheral research until he knew enough to query it, which was slow and painstaking work... but fascinating.

 Especially whenever he got to analyze the products of the Coltainer program.

-"So it chose…*Nightmare?*"
+"So it chose...*Nightmare?*"

 "Yes indeed.
 We were all quite surprised, as you can imagine.."